Net Worth

 - South Africa

-There is one problem with PRIME Energy, however, officials in many countries have expressed concern over the caffeine content, given that both Logan and KSI’s audiences are somewhat young.
+There is one problem with PRIME Energy: officials in many countries have expressed concern about its caffeine content, given that both Logan and KSI’s audiences are somewhat young.

-Of course, the energy drink industry is a booming one, but companies that sell energy drink lines don’t usually market their products to people under the age of 18.
-The same goes for pre-workout supplements, which contain similar amounts of caffeine to PRIME and have warnings on the label for anybody under the age of 18.
+Of course, the energy drink industry is booming, but companies that sell energy drink lines don’t usually market their products to people under 18.
+The same goes for pre-workout supplements, which contain similar amounts of caffeine to PRIME and carry warnings for anyone under 18.
 This could definitely cause problems for the brand, and in fact, it already has, with New Zealand banning the drink entirely.

 Real Estate